mapcomponents/react-map-components-maplibre/src/stories/README.md

 **- Reference population**

-This happens within the effect where the targeted (through props.mapId) map instance is discovered for the first time.
+This happens within the effect that discovers the map instance for the first time (watch the mapContext.mapIds state variable for added or removed map engine instances).

 ```js
   useEffect(() => {